Charlie Chan in the Secret Service: Production

-In June 1943 Monogram Pictures announced Charlie Chan and the Secret Service would be one of 24 movies and 16 Westerns the studio would make over the following year.
-This was eight less than the previous year as Monogram said they wanted to make "fewer and higher budgeted pictures".
+In June 1943 Monogram announced that Charlie Chan and the Secret Service would be one of 24 movies and 16 Westerns the studio would make over the following year.
+This was eight less than the previous year as Monogram wanted to make "fewer and higher budgeted pictures".
+The film was to star Sidney Toler and Victor Sen Yung from the Fox movies.